MeetSolanki530/CodeCrafters-Hackathon/README.md

 Watch the demo video on YouTube to see the application in action: [Demo Video Link](https://www.youtube.com/watch?v=YourVideoLinkHere)

 ## Challenges
+- Time-consuming research processes
+- Inefficiency in strategy planning and meeting management
+- Difficulty in extracting insights from large volumes of PDF documents
+- Difficulty in understanding market for product

 ## Features
 - Indepth research about user query
 - Product Market Research